 Waimea Valley is open 7 days a week from 9am – 5pm (until 5.30pm in summer).
 There is free parking on-site for visitors to Waimea Valley.
 Entrance is fairly expensive: $16.95 for adults, $8.95 for children (4-12yrs).
 We arrived just before 3pm and it was still the same price.

 If you were looking at visiting Waimea Valley as a tourist attraction, where you plan on checking out the demonstrations or to join the walking tours, the entrance fee would be more than worth it.
 Arriving later in the day or if you only want to do the hike to the waterfall or go for a swim, it is quite an expensive experience.
 The last guided walk finishes at 2pm and the demonstrations and activities finish at 4.45pm.

-Other Oahu posts you may enjoy!
+Other Hawaii posts you may enjoy

 Have you visited any waterfalls in Oahu?